 wall art – all from Palestine.
 There is no graffiti on the Israeli side

-Above is a photo that displays Israeli Security forces doing random checks on back roads in Zone C in Palestine
+Above is a photo that displays Israeli Security forces doing random checks on back roads in Zone C in Palestine.
+Imagine if US police forces did random “security checks” in Mexico or if Russia did random security checks in Poland.

 Part of my altercation went like this: